 Recent legal developments mean that companies must factor in the EU General Data Protection Regulation (GDPR) if expanding anywhere in Europe.
 GDPR is a sweeping data privacy regulation activated in the EU (and around the world) in May 2018.
-Lack of compliance with the regulation carries penalties of the greater of 10 million euros or 2% of annual global revenue at minimum and the greater of 4 million euros or 4% of annual global revenue.
+Lack of compliance with the regulation carries penalties of the greater of 10 million euros, or 2 percent of annual global revenue at minimum, and the greater of 4 million euros, or 4 percent of annual global revenue.
 This regulation impacts any company that transmits or stores data into or out of an EU country — especially sensitive data, such as that required for employee payroll.

 Administrative matters aside, Germany is well worth investing in.
-It’s one of the world’s hottest and most stable markets.
-We love the Germans and their frank approach to doing business, and there are few areas of the globe we enjoy working with more.
-If you believe in following the market, Germany is likely a great location for future sales growth for most businesses.
-Most of our clients reach success in Germany relatively quickly compared to other markets that are difficult to enter
+It’s one of the world’s largest economies and most stable markets and is a great location for future sales growth for most businesses.
+Most of our clients reach success in Germany relatively quickly compared to other markets that are difficult to enter.

 - Unexpected taxes at all levels